AmitBhardwaj01140/summerproject.repo/README.md

 - **Data Responsiveness:** It connects our app to data sources, ensuring more comprehensive and relevant interactions.
 - **Intelligent Decisions:** LangChain empowers our app to make smart decisions and adapt to user needs.

+## Configure Your Web Server

+Our application offers a powerful feature that enables you to configure your web server effortlessly.
+Here's how it works:

+- **File Upload:** Use the file upload functionality to provide the configuration you want for your web server.
+Whether it's website content, server settings, or any other file, simply upload it.

+- **Custom Port:** You have the flexibility to specify a custom port for your web server, ensuring it operates exactly as you intend.

+- **Docker Integration:** Behind the scenes, our application leverages Docker to create a containerized environment based on your uploaded configuration.
+This allows for seamless management and isolation of your web server.

+With this functionality, you can quickly and easily set up, customize, and deploy web server configurations, all within the same user-friendly interface.

 ## Getting Started

 To get started with this project, follow these steps: